Inflatable Hot Tub Electricity Costs

 Will I save money if I turn off my hot tub when I’m not using it?

-For us, it takes 3 days of leaving the hot tub off to start saving any noticable amount of electricity.
-It takes several hours (8-20) to get back to operating temperature so we leave it running unless we know we won’t use it for a week.
+For us, it takes 3 days of leaving the hot tub off to start saving any noticeable amount of electricity.
+It takes several hours (8-24) to get back to operating temperature so we leave it running unless we know we won’t use it for about a week.

-You might consider leaving it at 88 degrees when it’s not in use; since it warms up at 2 degrees per hour, you can turn the heat on in the morning and it’ll be ready when you come home in the evening!
+We considered leaving the thermostat at 88 degrees when it’s not in use; since it warms up at 2 degrees per hour.
+We could turn the heat on in the morning and it’ll be ready when we come home in the evening.
+But meh, we usually just leave it running or turn it off for 3+ days at a time.

-Or you can turn it off entirely and be safe knowing it will automatically turn on the heat at about 36 degrees to keep it from freezing.
-It’ll take 68 hours… nearly 3 days to get up to temperature.
+It’s good to know that you can turn it off entirely and be safe knowing the thermostat will automatically turn on the heat at about 36 degrees to keep it from freezing.

 ——————————————————————-